They say…

 The results were unveiled at the 1905 Exposition Universelle et Internationale in Liège.
 Out of 73 entries (including seven lagers and nine spontaneously fermented beers), the winner was Belge du Faleau from Brasserie Binard in Châtelineau, Hainaut – an easy drinking amber beer that stood out at a time when most domestic products were wheat beers or brown ales.

-The brewery is long gone but its beer left a long legacy, as many other Belgian breweries gradually began to copy it, often appending the adjective belge to the results.
-De Koninck’s version was launched in 1913; is a relative latecomer, from 1928.
+The brewery is long gone but its beer left a long legacy, as many other Belgian gradually began to copy it, often appending the adjective belge to the results.
+De Koninck’s version was launched in 1913; Palm is a relative latecomer, from 1928.

 Today’s examples are relatively few – the huge growth in popularity of pilsner-style beer following World War II devastated pale ales just as it did the wheaty, dark and wild beers those pale ales were originally intended to supersede.
 This trend didn’t reverse until the growth of interest in local, artisanal and speciality beers in the 1980s and 1990s.